john-clark/EnderCNC/Ender3CNC/Manual.md

 - Hexdrives
 - RaspberryPi or old laptop running linux/klipper. (if you want to use klipper)
 - Dremel/Spindle of your choice (You might have to adjust the dremel clamps to fit yours)
-- Printed pressfit pulley extraction tool (this can be tricky, but you can also cut the off if you want)
+- Printed pressfit pulley extraction tool (this can be tricky, but you can also cut them off if you want)

 ### Print settings I used: PLA+, 5 wall, 5 top, 5 bottom, 40% gyroid.